chain4travel/camino-docs/docs/faq/glossary.md

 Camino Messenger.
 It is used for (de)serializing messages between [bots](#camino-messenger-bot) and [partner plugins](#partner-plugin)

+More details can be found in our functional documentation: [Camino Messenger Protocol Documentation](https://docs.camino.network/camino-messenger/introduction)

 ## Camino Network

 Comprehensive ecosystem with a vast amount of industry partners designed